adriancretu/beacons-android/README.md

 ```

 After adding a beacon, it will begin to advertise immediately if Bluetooth is on (or when it gets enabled).
 Because starting up a beacon is an Android async operation, if there's an error, a broadcast is sent by the service.
-See the `BleService` class to see the action names of the Intent that you would need to register a receiver for.
+See the [listening for events](#listening-for-events) section for how to handle this.

 All beacon constructors support extra arguments, to set their initial properties like Advertise mode, TX power, lock key, or name.